The First Point

 gave his hand an appreciative squeeze, and the two took off toward the distant

 glacier.
-The winds had settled down to a
+The winds had settled down to a mild breeze.

 “This

 is much nicer,” Ian admitted.
-“That was
+“That was amazing how you calmed the storm.
+Could

 you warm the air too if you wanted?”